dsccommunity/ActiveDirectoryDsc/README.md

 * **IdentityReference**: Indicates the identity of the principal for the ace.
 Use the notation <Domain>\<SamAccountName> for the identity.
 * **ActiveDirectoryRights**: A combination of one or more of the ActiveDirectoryRights enumeration values that specifies the rights of the access rule.
 Default is 'GenericAll'.
 Valid values: { AccessSystemSecurity | CreateChild | Delete | DeleteChild | DeleteTree | ExtendedRight | GenericAll | GenericExecute | GenericRead | GenericWrite | ListChildren | ListObject | ReadControl | ReadProperty | Self | Synchronize | WriteDacl | WriteOwner | WriteProperty }
 * **AccessControlType**: Indicates whether to Allow or Deny access to the target object.
 * **ObjectType**: The schema GUID of the object to which the access rule applies.
+If the permission entry shouldn't be restricted to a specific object type, use the zero guid: 00000000-0000-0000-0000-000000000000.
 * **ActiveDirectorySecurityInheritance**: One of the 'ActiveDirectorySecurityInheritance' enumeration values that specifies the inheritance type of the access rule. { All | Children | Descendents | None | SelfAndChildren }.
 * **InheritedObjectType**: The schema GUID of the child object type that can inherit this access rule.
+If the permission entry shouldn't be restricted to a specific inherited object type, use the zero guid: 00000000-0000-0000-0000-000000000000.

 ### **xADOrganizationalUnit**